+Moderator Summary: 10 companies replied, based on the discussion of Q1, 8 companies say no, 1 company FFS, 1 company think the question is not clear.

+Proposal: no agreement to introduce NGAP: PDU Session Resource Setup Required procedure.

 In second round, we will discuss the detail IEs for providing MBS session and flow info.
 Before we discuss it, there’s a question that needs to be clarified.
 In contribution [11][15], the MB-SMF container is mentioned in TP of 38.413.
 We can discuss whether to introduce it.